 Tomo has been working with Kingmik on a part time and full time basis since 2003.

 Born inTokyo, Tomo came across the ocean after pouring over books the Arctic world and of the solo adventures of Naomi Uemura.
 He began his new life with a winter Outward Bound course in Minnesota, where he started his dog sledding career with their Eskimo huskies.
 The following winter he went to the Northwest Territories to learn contemporary mushing.
 “I learnt that dog sledding is all about the work and care- the dedication between human and dog.”
 He has experienced the broad spectrum of mushing, from assisting in Will Steger’s team for their expedition to the North Pole, and has trained sprint dogs for their 10mile, full speed dash.
 He has been running dog teams for 20 years and tours for 10.
 Tomo is also an accomplished solo mountaineer, naturalist and avid birder.

 Stef and John are experiential education addicts!
 Whatever country they land in, they immerse themselves in something that is quintessential to that country.
 So, when landing in Canada a year ago, they had to chose between being voyageurs or dog mushers.
 So, being dog crazy, they became dog mushers.
 They jumped into Kingmik Dog Mushing School and spent 100 days learning the basics of sled dog care and mushing, and we’re happy to say they’re two of the best young mushers out there on the trail today!
 They return from their summer ramblings to spend another winter on the trail and we’re thrilled to have them back.

 La Belle Quebecois!

-This is Evelyne’s second year with Kingmik and fith year “on the runners” Evelyne hails from Quebec but now calls western Canada home.
+This is Evelyne’s third year with Kingmik and sixth year “on the runners” Evelyne hails from Quebec but now calls western Canada home.
 She is a graduate of the Outdoor Intervention and Adventure Tourism program from the Universite du Quebec, and is a keen adventurer.